SQream/sqream_docs/guides/migration/avro_foreign_data_format.rst

 Mapping Objects to Rows
 ===============
 When mapping objects to rows, each Avro object or message must contain one ``record`` type object corresponding to a single row in SQream.
-The ``record`` fields are **Comment - Must be associated?** associated by name to their target table columns.
+The ``record`` fields are associated by name to their target table columns.

 Additional unmapped fields will be ignored.
 Note that using the JSONPath option overrides this.